Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/dataset/README.md

 # dataset/

 This folder contains a custom class for training Mask R-CNN on the Bosch Small Traffic Light Dataset.
-It is designed to parse COCO-style annotations and generate input data for PyTorch's detection models.
+It is designed to parse COCO-style annotations and generate input data for PyTorch's detection/segmentation models.

 ---